What is gross profit and how to calculate it

 To calculate your gross profit margin, divide your gross profit by your total revenue and multiply it by 100.

-For the doughnut shop example above, the gross profit margin formula would look like this:
+For the donut shop example above, the gross profit margin formula would look like this:

-The doughnut shop’s gross profit margin would be 38%.
-In some industries, anything above 20% is good, but in high-end industries like fine jewelry, a good gross profit margin may be above 50%.
+The donut shop’s gross profit margin would be 41.57%.
+In some industries, a gross profit margin of 20% or more is considered good, but in high-end industries like fine jewelry, a good gross profit margin may be above 50%.
 Larger companies also tend to have higher profit margin expectations than small businesses do.

 Net profit, or net income, is another term that sounds similar to but differs from gross profit.
 Gross profit measures how efficiently a company uses labor and supply costs to produce its goods and services—it only considers the COGS.
 Net profit, on the other hand, measures profitability after all expenses—not just product-specific costs.

-Your gross profit should help inform important decisions in your business and may be key to its success.
-When you understand which goods are most profitable, which services are straining your earnings and how your business is performing, you’ll be more empowered to make strategic decisions to grow your business, weather hard times or develop a plan to improve performance.
+Your gross profit should help inform important business decisions, and it can be key to your company’s success.
+When you understand which goods are most profitable, which services are straining your earnings and how your business is performing overall, you’ll be more empowered to make strategic decisions—whether they’re about growing your business, weathering hard times or developing a plan to improve performance.

 Capital One Business